A condensed version of college advices I wrote for my cousins. Hope it is helpful.

 - Read and explore widely in prep school and first years of senior school to find something you love (i.e., willing to be stuck with this thing for 90%+ of your waking hours and still having energy to continue doing this thing day after day).

 - If you are young and you found something you love, spend time on that rather than getting tutors on subjects you are dispassionate about。

 *If you don’t really know what to do, focus on 2 subjects: English and Maths.
 For English, focus on your ability to read and write.
-For Maths, don’t do repetitive questions, but try really hard and difficult questions that requires integration of different areas of Maths.
+For Maths, don’t do repetitive questions, but try really hard and difficult questions that require integration of different areas of Maths.

-**This is because so long as you have the basics of English/Maths honed down, you don’t need that much training in order to be the best in your age group in some narrow academic fields (unlike arts/sports where you have to practicing 26 hours a day for a decade).
+**This is because so long as you have the basics of English/Maths honed down, you don’t need that much training in order to be the best in your age group in some narrow academic fields (unlike arts/sports where you have to practice 26 hours a day for a decade).
 Example: I averaged 10+ hours reading & learning Philosophy & Philosophy-related-topics for the past 3 years.